Laiphadibi: In sociocultural practices

 According to legends, if the traditional Meitei dolls or laiphadibis are placed at the entrance of a home, they protect the people inside and bring them wealth.
 This belief comes from the ancient Meitei mythology of the goddess Panthoibi (ꯄꯥꯟꯊꯣꯏꯕꯤ).
 The story says that some evil spirits tried to enter the goddess's house to kidnap a family member, but they were stopped by a figure that looked like both a human and a god at the entrance.
 The spirits were scared and left.
 The laidhibi had successfully scared them away, preventing harm to the family.
 Because of this, it is believed that the laidhibi protects homes, even when the people are not there.

-That’s why, even after marriage, a woman cannot move her laidhibi from her parent's home until a month later.
+That’s why, even after marriage, a woman cannot move her laidhibi from her parents' home until a month later.
 Meitei people in Manipur also hang these dolls on their vehicles, believing they help prevent accidents.

 The dolls are an important part of certain rituals.
 If someone dies on Thursday, nongmapanba (the first day of the month according to the lunar calendar), or tatnaba (unlucky days), two dolls are placed on the grave after the funeral.
 The shaman gives the dolls two different tasks—to open the door for the living and to close the door for the dead.
 It is believed that if this is not done, there will be more deaths in the family in a short time.

 In religious rituals, a laidhibi is tied to the top of a flag before being offered to the god.
 In Meitei homes, the house-deities Sanamahi (ꯁꯅꯥꯃꯍꯤ) and Leimarel (ꯂꯩꯃꯔꯦꯜ) are placed under a thakan (a cloth roof where the deity sits), with four dolls at each corner to protect the directions.
 Dolls are also used in ushin-touba and chabanthaba (rituals where offerings are made to calm spirits and end sickness or bad events) and semjinba (a ritual similar to black magic, where spells are cast to harm or defeat someone).

 Among the Lois, a section of Meitei people of Manipur, if an unmarried man dies, a female doll is placed in his coffin.
 If an unmarried woman dies, a male doll is placed in her coffin.
 The Loi people believe this gives the deceased person a companion in the afterlife.